Vocational training

 Duration

-The program consists of 66 upper secondary school credits and is taught over four semesters.
+The program is 66 secondary school units and is taught in four years.

 Entry requirements